-OFCT 2371 Legal Secretarial Procedures (3)
+OFCT 2371 Legal Secretarial Procedures (3) (Former course prefix/number OFC 274)

-Prerequisite: Completion of, or concurrent enrollment in.
-Office Technology 1374, or demonstrated competence This course focuses on approved by the instructor.
-Topics include procedures of the legal secretary. reminder and filing systems, telephone usage, dictation and correspondence, the preparation of legal documents, and the court system.
-Client contacts, use of law library, research techniques, timekeeping, billing, bookkeeping, and ethics are also covered.
+Prerequisite: Completion of, or concurrent enrollment in, Office Technology 1374, or demonstrated competence approved by the instructor.
+This course focuses on procedures of the legal secretary.
+Topics include reminder and filing systems, telephone usage, dictation and correspondence, the preparation of legal documents, and the court system.
+Client contacts, use of law tibrary, research techniques, timekeeping, billing, bookkeeping, and ethics are also covered.
 Ways to obtain a position as a legal secretary are described.
 (3 Lec.)

-OFCT 2372 Word Processing II (3)
+OFCT 2372 Word Processing II (3) (Former course prefix/number OFC 205)